macgregor/developer-notes/python/argparse-basics.md

 ```
 I have to specify the parameter before the subcommand.
 So `python git.py --global-option foo add file.txt`
 works but `python git.py add file.txt --global-option foo` gives an error.
 Ideally
-I would be able to specify this option either before or after, but I havent figured
+I would be able to specify this option either before or after, the next section shows
-out how to make this happen.
-Will update if I figure it out.
+one way to do this.

 {% sample lang="python" %}
 ```python